The (not so secret) secret every boxer knows about losing weight

 Something interesting for you to note is a study that was performed on people who sit at their desks all day during work.
 Their calorie burn level went down to around only 1 calorie per hour!
 If you sit at your desk all day at work and then go home and spend the rest of the evening sitting in front of the tv, imagine the effect this will have on your metabolism and weight!

-In order for Geoff to lose weight he needs to create a calorific deficit.
+Once you know your TDEE you need to work out your calorie target in order for you to create a calorific deficit.
 A 15-20% deficit is a good place to start.
 This may be higher or lower depending on starting body fat levels, personal goals and energy requirements.
-For Geoff a 20% deficit is 427 calories.
 (We are aiming for a 500 calorie per day deficit but for practicality purposes get as close to this figure as possible).

 Additional calories burnt through exercise